 Loss of Offsite Power (LOOP) - Includes losses of offsite power which cause a loss of RHR.

-Loss of Reactor Inventory (LOI) - Includes losses of RCS inventory that cause or a loss of RHR due to loss of RHR pump suction.
+Loss of Reactor Inventory (LOI) - Includes losses of RCS inventory that cause or could cause a loss of RHR due to loss of RHR pump suction.

 Loss of Level Control (LOLC) - This initiating event category includes: (1) the operator overdrains the RCS to reach midloop conditions such that RHR is lost, and (2) the operator fails to maintain level or flow control while in midloop such that the RHR function is lost.

-drain down
+Overdrain (OD) - Overdrain is intended to capture those events where while the RCS is being drained, from one target level range to a second lower range, the evolution is not stopped within the desired final range.
+For example, starting level is one foot below the reactor flange and the target range is six to twelve inches above the top of the hotleg.
+If the drain down evolution was not stopped until level reached the top of the hotleg, then an overdrain event has occurred.

 Plant Operational States (POSs)

 POS 1 - This POS starts when the RHR system is put into service.
-The RCS is closed such that a steam generator could be used for decay heat removal, if the secondary side of steam generator.
+The RCS is closed such that a steam generator(s) could be used for decay heat removal, if the secondary side of each steam generator(s) has sufficient inventory to be considered available as a heat sink.
 The RCS may have a bubble in the pressurizer.
 This POS ends when the RCS is vented such that the steam generators cannot sustain core heat removal.
 This POS typically includes Mode 4 (hot shutdown) and portions of Mode 5 (cold shutdown).

 POS 2 - This POS starts when the RCS is vented such that: (1) the steam generators cannot sustain core heat removal and (2) a sufficient vent path exists for feed and bleed.
 This POS includes portions of Mode 5 (cold shutdown) and Mode 6 (refueling).
 Reduced inventory operations and midloop operations with a vented RCS are subsets of this POS.

-NOTE: occurring during vacuum refill of the RCS require use of the POS 1 event trees.
+NOTE: Findings occurring during vacuum refill of the RCS require use of the POS 1 event trees.

 POS 3 - This POS represents the shutdown condition when the refueling cavity water level is at or above the minimum level required for movement of irradiated fuel assemblies within containment as defined by Technical Specifications.
 This POS occurs during Mode 6.